sslxw/Smart-Library-AI/README.md

 ## Backend

-The backend of the AI component is located in the `smart-library` folder and consists of several key modules.
+The backend of the AI component is located in the `smart-bookstore` folder and consists of several key modules.

 ### Modules